niftools/blender_niftools_addon/docs/user/features/collisions/collisions.rst

 #.
 Create another mesh-object to represent our collision shape, a primitive sphere(prim-sphere) is highly recommended.

 #.
-Rename the prim-sphere via the Object panel, eg. 'CollisionSphere'
+Rename the prim-sphere, eg. 'CollisionSphere', via the Object panel

 #.
 Scale the 'CollisionSphere' object as needed, ensuring all vertices are enclosed by the sphere